-Select all that an ply
+Select all that apply:

-1. For information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act, the following efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible without interfering with the (law enforcement, intelligence, etc.) mission requirements for which the system or project was created: a) □ The exempt information is not actually used to make any adverse determinations about individuals. b) The exempt information is not actually used to make any adverse determinations about individuals without additional research and investigation to ensure accuracy, relevance, timeliness, and completeness. c) \square Individuals and organizations to whom PII from the system or project is disclosed (as authorized by the Privacy Act) determine its accuracy, relevance, timeliness, and completeness in a manner reasonable for their purposes before they use it to make adverse determinations about individuals. d) Individuals about whom adverse determinations are made using PII from this system or project are given an opportunity to explain or modify their information (before after) the adverse determination is made. e)  Other: Not exempt 2. ☐ For information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act, no additional efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible because it would interfere with mission requirements.
+- 1. For information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act, the following efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible without interfering with the (law enforcement, intelligence, etc.) mission requirements for which the system or project was created: - a) \Box The exempt information is not actually used to make any adverse determinations about individuals. - b) □ The exempt information is not actually used to make any adverse determinations about individuals without additional research and investigation to ensure accuracy, relevance, timeliness, and completeness.

+- d) □ Individuals about whom adverse determinations are made using PII from this system or project are given an opportunity to explain or modify their information (before after) the adverse determination is made. - e) \Box Other: (please describe):

+2. □ For information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act, no additional efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible because it would interfere with mission requirements.